inmagik/react-rocketjump/v3-website/docs/actions_creator.md

 Next actions are merged to final actions.
 :::

-So combining the concept learned in previous chapter let's build a counter using RocketJump!
+So combining the concept learned in the previous chapters let's build a counter using RocketJump!

 ```jsx